K0kai/shopping-list-api/README.md

 - Add authentication and authorization (e.g., JWT).
 - Add integration with WhatsApp bots.
 - Enhance the API paths by adding more layers.
-- Renaming the portuguese files and methods to conventional english.
+- Rename the portuguese files and methods to conventional english.

 ## Video Demos